CONTACT US NOW | (925) 932-0201

 Disclosure, the process in which your sexually addicted partner lists out every way they abused the trust of the relationship, is an incredibly emotional process.
 In and amongst all the hurt, betrayal, and even numbness you may be feeling after hearing your partner's disclosure, there lurks another, wholly unexpected emotion: a strange sense of power.

 In going through the disclosure process your partner has essentially thrown himself at your mercy.
 After months, or possibly even years of the power in the relationship being tilted away from you, the scales are beginning to even out.
 Now, he needs you in the same way you always felt you needed him.
 Suddenly, he's the one feeling anxious about phone calls, and wondering where you are.
 Suddenly, he's experiencing what it's like to fear rejection.
 What if you don't take him back?

-Prior to your partner’s disclosure, you felt hurt in many ways.
+Prior to your sex addict partner's disclosure, you felt hurt in many ways.
 You felt neglected, rejected, and were suffering from low self-esteem.
 Because you were unable or unwilling to act on your suspicions at first, you had time to formulate worst-case scenarios in your head, and they were always terrible.

-You feel dislocated.
 You can no longer deny the things you were so desperately trying to deny before.

 He's texting you constantly, he's bringing you "no reason" flowers, and he's generally on his best behavior around the house.
 He seems absolutely terrified, like a kid trying to avoid detention, and you find yourself thinking, "Good."

 He plans a family vacation, top to bottom.
 It's an effort to prove how important you and your children are to him, and he presents it to you like he expects some kind of parade in honor of his good deeds.
 You don't give him that parade.
 In fact, you hardly even smile.